Xinglab/IRIS-long/README.md

 5. **CAR-T target prediction**: During this step, we would predict the topology of proteins first to decide whether it can be presented at cell surface, by using both TMHMM tool and a customized inference medthod by borrowing information from UniProt annotation.
 Then we would combine predicted cell-surface proteins result with previous differential transcripts result, and adopt a tumor-specificty scanning strategy to prioritize final targets for CAR-T therapy.
 6. **TCR target prediction**: During this step, we would perform HLA-typing for given samples first.
 Then we would predict the peptides bound by sample-specific HLA complex.
 Finally, we adopt a tumor-specificty scanning strategy to prioritize final targets for TCR therapy.
 7. **Example visualization**: This step will generate a `Template_to_generate_figures.sh` file, which could generate expected figures when interested gene and transcript are specified.
+8. **Tumor specificity**: This step will calculate the tumor-specificity score for each region (e.g. 9 AAs) along the given transcript-derived protein sequence (for predicted CAR-T targets).
+Besides, it will also generate the figure showing the change of tumor-specificity scores along the protein sequence.

 ## Dependencies